GangshanJing/jinglab.github.io/_news/announcement_10.md

 pin: true
 ---

 **Open PhD Student Position.** We have a PhD student position opening for undergraduate students.
-[Click here to see the details.](https://jinglab.net/opening/)
+[See more details.](https://jinglab.net/opening/)